Learn the Facts About Title IX, Sexual Harassment, Sexual Assault, Relationship Violence and Stalking

-Title IX is a federal regulation that prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
-The Student Grievance Process may be used to address student complaints of unlawful discrimination on the basis of sex.
-Allegations of sexual harassment or sexual assault are covered by the Sexual Misconduct Policy and procedures.
-For assistance in determining which one applies to you, please contact the Title IX Office at 703.323.2262 or email@example.com.
+Title IX is a civil rights law that prohibits discrimination on the basis of sex in educational programs, activities, admission and employment.
+Complaints of sex-based discrimination, sexual violence, domestic violence, dating violence, and sexual or gender-based harassment are governed by the Title IX Policy.
+NOVA’s Title IX Sexual Misconduct Policy explains how the college assesses, investigates, and resolves reports of such prohibited conduct.
+Student complaints of discrimination are handled through the Student Grievances process at https://www.nvcc.edu/policies/policies.aspx?num=15.
+For assistance in determining which process applies to you, please contact the Title IX Office at 703-323-2262 or email@example.com.

 A person who has been accused of sexual assault, sexual harassment, dating/domestic violence or stalking (the respondent) has certain rights under NOVA’s Sexual Misconduct Policy.
 These rights can be found at the following link.

 A responsible employee is one designated for purposes of initiating notice of a possible violation of the Policy.
 A responsible employee is also any employee whom a person reasonable believes is a responsible employee.
 Reasonable employees are required to forward all reports of violations of this Policy to the appropriate Title IX Coordinator or Deputy Title IX Coordinator.
 At the College responsible employees include Administrative Council members, Associate Vice Presidents, Deans and Associate /Assistant Deans, Directors, designated Human Resources staff, full-time teaching faculty, business managers, financial aid managers, counselors, coaches, student life staff, and club advisors.